 - any specific methods used in the counselling, such as empty chair, drawing a time line

 I store all emails I receive, in folders on my personal computer.
 I keep any texts on my mobile phone.
 Clients should therefore be aware of this when disclosing personal information to me.
 After a client session, I may record hand-written notes about facts that a client has told me during a session.
-I store these notes and anonymously and securely in a filing cabinet.
+I store these notes anonymously and securely in a filing cabinet.
 I take all reasonable measures to ensure the security of my mobile phone and personal computer.

 Why I collect client's personal data

 I keep the information listed above, for the following reasons:

 - essential record-keeping, such as recording the start and end date of sessions